 This day started off nice enough, we were making our way to Irazú volcano when I lost a necklace that my mother gave me a very long time ago.
 As if this wasn’t bad enough, we arrived at what was meant to be hot springs to find a hot swimming pool!
 Wow.
 I mean, I had made the plans with an English speaking airbnb owner who knew I had intended to see the natural hot springs in Arenal.
 Instead she suggested we go to Paraiso hot springs that was closer.
 When we complained to her, her simple response was that she had sent several people there and none of them complained.
 Turns out , she had no clue that it was basically a microwave pool because she had never been there herself.
 So guys, even though the direct translation of hot springs is agua caliente, make sure you double check with pictures.
 Lots of pictures.
 This is pretty much when I decided I was over Costa Rica.

 Our flight was at 7AM this morning which meant that we had to leave the airbnb at 230AM to avoid traffic.
 We got to the airport in decent time to have breakfast and prepare for the journey home.
 Side note; there is seriously no point to mentioning your name to a Starbucks barister no matter where in the world you are.
 I mean, I said it three times!
 And still, she wrote Tina.

 Guys!
 I’m so happy to be home.
 I mean I loved Costa Rica and it was a good time with my girls but I was missing some testosterone in my life 🙄.
 I feel like 5 days is the longest I can stand to be away from my husband.
 This trip lasted just the right amount of time.
-Stay tuned for my next post where I tackle all my frequently asked questions about Costa Rica.
-Will I visit again?
+Will I visit Costa Rica again?
 I think yes.